 Can unmarried couples be on the same bank account?

 Yes, unmarried couples can absolutely open a joint bank account together.
-Both parties (or all parties if there are more than two people on the account) will need to submit financial and personal information to meet approval requirements for the account.
-Not every single bank will offer joint account options, but most major lenders do.
+Both parties (or all parties if there are more than two people on the account) will need to submit financial and personal information to meet the account's approval requirements.
+Not every bank offers joint account options, but most major ones do.

 Who can withdraw money from a joint bank account?

-Both parties listed on a joint bank account have equal access to withdraw money from the account, regardless of who contributed to the funds.
+Both parties on a joint bank account have equal access to withdraw funds, regardless of who contributed the funds.
 This means that either party can make withdrawals or transactions without the other's permission or knowledge.

 This is why it's so important to establish clear communication and guidelines with your partner to avoid conflicts related to withdrawals or spending from the account.